edm00se/AnAppOfIceAndFire/ReadMe.md

 # Note
 You should either dowload the [latest release](https://github.com/edm00se/AnAppOfIceAndFire/releases/latest) or cone from that corresponding commit (e991d40).
-The [next release](https://github.com/edm00se/AnAppOfIceAndFire/releases/tag/untagged-541762a13d97418f22f9) will contain all the goodies I'm currently refactoring in.
+The next release will contain all the goodies I'm currently refactoring in; so ignore the master branch for now.

 refs: [#5](https://github.com/edm00se/AnAppOfIceAndFire/issues/5), [#6](https://github.com/edm00se/AnAppOfIceAndFire/issues/6)